lockejan/secure-text-editor/README.md

 The used cross-plattform UI library _medja_ has been provided by [SprintWORX GmbH](https://sprintworx.de/).

 Under the hood _medja_ uses [OpenTK](https://github.com/opentk/opentk) and [SkiaSharp](https://github.com/mono/SkiaSharp) and has been created as a lightweight cross-plattform UI library especially for embedded systems applications.
 This project is some sort of prototype test in an different environment.
-Therefore it's not fully optimized for this use case but still feature-rich enough to run the editor under Linux, OSX and Windows.
+Therefore it's not fully optimized for this use case but still feature-rich enough to run as a basic editor under Linux, OSX and Windows.

-Because openTK hasn't been ported to a current dotNet standard yet the _secure-text-editor_ currently runs with the mono runtime.
+At the time of creating this project openTK haven't been ported to a current dotNet standard.
+Therefore the _secure-text-editor_ runs with the mono runtime.

-_medja_ isn't open sourced right now but might be in the future, till then it's not possible to build the project without a private feed.
+As said before _medja_ isn't an open source project right now but might be in the future.
+Till then it's not possible to build the project without a private feed.
-Due to the design of the _secure-text-editor_ project it's easy to use a different UI framework or library and just make use of the crypto backend.
+However due to the design of the _secure-text-editor_ project it's easy to use a different UI framework or library and just make use of the crypto backend.

 ![Main view](screenshots/main-view-ste.png)